Skip to main content

 Q: Did you have a problem getting a work visa/permit for the Netherlands?

-A: It’s not a problem for me as I’m not working and Mr Sunshine was invited to work here, so not a problem for him either.
+A: It’s not a problem for me as I’m not working and Mr Sunshine was invited to work here, so it’s not a problem for him either.

-Q: What’s the economic climate like in Breda, is there plenty of work?
+Q: What’s the economic climate like in Breda?
+Is there plenty of work?

-A: I’m ashamed to say I don’t know about the general work climate in the city, but in our small community there is a sense of uncertainty, the government is making many changes, and for now our future seems rather vague and hazy.
+A: I’m ashamed to say I don’t know about the general work climate in the city, but in our small community, there is a sense of uncertainty; the government is making many changes, and for now, our future seems rather vague and hazy.

 Q: How does the work culture in the Netherlands differ from home?

 A: It appears as if the Dutch have a sensible work/life balance.
-Unfortunately that doesn’t extend to the expats that I know.
+Unfortunately, that doesn’t extend to the expats that I know.
 Mr Sunshine regularly works seven days a week and well into the night.

 Q: Did a relocation company help you with your move?